Dozens killed as Russian forces strike targets in western Ukraine - KVIA

 As the invasion runs into its third week, the northwest city of Lviv has largely been spared from Russia’s relentless bombardment.
 The picturesque city has instead become ground zero for displaced Ukrainians.
 Hundreds of thousands of them have flooded into the city in search of relative safety, with many using it as a stopping point before making their way to the Polish border about 43 miles (70 kilometers) away.

-But as Russia’s war moved closer to the cultural hub on Sunday, a CNN team on the ground heard multiple explosions shortly before 6 a.m. local time (12 a.m.
-ET) near the city.

-Russia fired more than 30 missiles at Yavoriv military training ground, according to Lviv’s military administration.
-Located between Lviv and the Polish border, the military base houses the International Peacekeeping and Security Center (IPSC) and has held joint drills with NATO and Western military personnel, including the United States.
+But Russia’s war is moving closer to the cultural hub, firing more than 30 missiles at Yavoriv military training ground on Sunday, according to Lviv’s military administration.
+Located between Lviv and the Polish border, the military base has held joint drills with NATO and Western military personnel, including the United States.

-A witness, who was on the base when the strike happened, told CNN of hearing a “sudden clap” from a bomb shelter.
-“Our positions were being bombed.
-We got on the floor.
-I heard what sounded like rocket launches, and I heard the sound of explosions on the ground.
-I heard three strikes,” they said, adding that the explosion craters were 10 meters deep and there are fears people are under the rubble.
+A witness, who was on the base when the strike happened, told CNN of hearing a “sudden clap” from a bomb shelter, adding that the explosion craters were 10 meters deep and there are fears people are under the rubble.

 Local authorities say 35 people were killed and 134 injured at the military base, in what Ukraine’s Minister of Defence Oleksii Reznikov described as a “terrorist attack” on peace and security “near the EU-NATO border.”

-While they were still clarifying information, there were no reports of foreign nationals among the casualties so far, Ukraine Defense Ministry spokesperson Markiyan Lubkivsky said.
+There were no reports of foreign nationals among the casualties so far, say Ukraine defense officials.
 The strike came the day after Russia bombarded an airport in the northeastern city of Lutsk, only 70 miles from the Polish border.

 United States National Security Adviser Jake Sullivan told CNN that the strikes on Lviv were a sign that the war was not going to plan.
 Russian President Vladimir Putin “is frustrated by the fact that his forces are not making the kind of progress that he thought that they would make against major cities, including Kyiv, that he is expanding the number of targets, that he is lashing out, and that he is trying to cause damage in every part of the country,” Sullivan said.